 What is Workaway?

-When you find an experience you like, you click on the profile to view photos, read about the experience and requirements and read reviews from past workaway-ers.
+When you find an experience you like, you click on the hosts’ profile to view photos, read about the experience/requirements, and read reviews from past workaway-ers.
 The workaway host provides free accommodation in exchange for a couple hours of work each day.
-It’s an affordable way to travel the world and an intimate way to learn about a new culture.
-You can volunteer for days, weeks, or months depending on the availability of the host.
+Workaway is an affordable way to travel the world and an intimate way to learn about a new culture.
+You can volunteer for days, weeks, or months depending on your availability and the availability of the host.
 Though you begin the workaway as a volunteer you often leave feeling more like family.

 Volunteering at a Bed and Breakfast in San Rafael, Argentina

 Through workaway we’ve had the privilege to be treated as a guests in locals homes.
 Our most recent workaway experience took us to the outskirts of San Rafael, a small town in Argentina.
 Driving out of the city center of San Rafael the buildings giveaway to dusty fincas, or farms.
 Some fincas are still functioning, but many are in varying levels of disrepair.
 This is due to the harsh climate; the land is difficulty to cultivate and care for because of the dry conditions.
 Sadly, many fincas here remain desperately on the market for years at the expense of the owner’s pocket.

 Our host, the owner of the bed and breakfast, was an incredibly friendly British-Argentine gentleman.
 He embodied hospitality with his animated, witty personality and welcoming and generous nature.
 We felt comfortable right away as he chatted with us on the ride to the property.
 He showed us to our modest simple room, which met our needs.
 He had an easy-going outlook on the requirements of our stay and emphasized that the work was never too strenuous and that siesta was an every day occurrence.